Skip to main content

 • The Latke-Hamantash Debates began at the University of Chicago in 1946 in an attempt to resolve the question of which staple of Jewish cuisine is superior.
 Past participants have included Nobel Prize winners and University presidents

-• Summer Breeze is a festival held at the end of spring quarter.
+• Summer Breeze is a festival held at the end of the spring quarter.
 On this day, students come together to enjoy free food, games, and live music to celebrate the end of the academic year.

 Dorms